 Aberdeen Angus Herd

 Her Majesty Queen Elizabeth The Queen Mother had a long association with the Aberdeen Angus breed of cattle from her early days at Glamis Castle and became joint patron of the Aberdeen Angus Cattle Society with King George V1 in August 1937.
 She remained as patron until her death in 2002 - a total of nearly 65 years of dedicated service to the breed.
-His Royal Highness Prince Charles is now patron of the Society.
+The former Duke of Rothesay succeeded Her Majesty as Patron of the Society.

 The Castle of Mey Aberdeen Angus Herd was founded in 1964.

 The breeding policy is to produce cattle of size, character and quality with the genetic capability to pass on these attributes to their offspring, and thus hopefully satisfying the requirements of the commercial beef producer.

 Over the years the herd has produced some notable cattle.
 In 1987, semen from the American sire 4S Pondeosa was used.
 His first crop of calves were most impressive and contained the heifer Castle of Mey Evening Star 44th.
 At Perth in February 1990, the first sale in the new mart, she won second prize and sold for the top breed price of 5,000gns.
 She went on to become the great grandmother of the bull Rawburn Elysium, one of the best breeding bulls in the breed.